 - Don’t overdo it: From your outlook, it’s a property rather than a home.
 So rather than gutting an entire room, why not simply replace the fixtures?
-Whether it’s the bathroom taps, or the kitchen cupboard doors doesn’t matter.
+Whether it’s the bathroom taps or the kitchen cupboard doors doesn’t matter.
 Taking this approach will reduce your maintenance costs, without reducing the appeal.

 - Embrace the garden: Many tenants are renting smaller properties due to financial restrictions.
 As such, many people are living in places that do not boast a garden.
-If yours boasts an outdoor space, make the most of it.
+If yours boasts outdoor space, make the most of it.
 Simple landscaping and decorating it with simple furniture adds a whole new dimension to the property.
 In turn, that will boost the monthly rental price while adding appeal.

 - Don’t ignore smells: Tenants don’t simply need a place that looks great, and the smells elicited from the home can have a huge influence.
 You probably don’t need to go as far as following the old cliché of baking bread.
-However, improving the ventilation can be a very useful renovation.
+However, improving the ventilation can be a beneficial renovation.
 Aside from anything else, it can go a long way to preventing dampness.
 A few strategically placed air fresheners won’t do any harm either.

 - Paper over the cracks: Of course, if your property encounters structural damage, you should respond.
 However, if hairline cracks and uneven plastering are cosmetic issues, wallpaper is a simple solution.
 It’s cheap, easily maintained, and can give the property a homely vibe.
 Just be warned that personal preferences will come into play.
 Avoiding niche tastes is advised.

 - Ensure it’s secure: Nobody will ever rent the property if it doesn’t feel safe.
 Therefore, fixing faulty window and door openings is essential.
-Replacing those elements entirely will be costly.
+Replacing those elements will be costly.
 However, there are circumstances where you can get financial support for window upgrades.
 If they aren’t available, repairing those elements should be the very least you do.